 Too much self-love, on the other hand, results in an off-putting sense of entitlement and an inability to learn from failures.
 It can also be a sign of clinical narcissism, in which individuals may behave in a self-centered, arrogant, and manipulative manner.
 Perhaps no other self-help topic has spawned so much advice and so many (often conflicting) theories.

-Self-esteem can influence in our lives in a myriad of ways, from academic and professional success to relationships and mental health.
-Self-esteem is not an immutable characteristic; successes or setbacks, both personal and professional, can fuel fluctuations in our feelings of self-worth.
+Self-esteem can influence life in myriad ways, from academic and professional success to relationships and mental health.
+Self-esteem, however, is not an immutable characteristic; successes or setbacks, both personal and professional, can fuel fluctuations in feelings of self-worth.

 People who experience a steady diet of disapproval from important others—family, supervisors, friends, teachers—might have feelings of low esteem, but the healthy individual is able to weather off-putting evaluations.
 Each person's experience is different, but over the course of the lifespan, self-esteem seems to rise and fall in predictable, systematic ways.
 Research suggests that self-esteem grows, by varying degrees, until age 60, when it remains steady before beginning to decline in old age.